Cruising the AICW - Norfolk, VA to the Florida Keys

-The AICW, made up of both natural and man-made canals, rivers, bays, and sounds; is primarily used by pleasure craft.
-However, many commercial light-draft vessels as well as smaller tugs and tows also make use of the Atlantic Intracoastal Waterway in an effort to avoid long open ocean passages.
+The AICW is made up of both natural and man-made; rivers, bays, sounds and canals.
+While it is primarily used by pleasure craft, many commercial light-draft vessels as well as smaller tugs and tows also make use of the Atlantic Intracoastal Waterway in an effort to avoid long open ocean passages.

-Manasquan, NJ considered by many to be the unofficial northern end of the AICW allows smaller boats to cruise south through New Jersey’s largely unimproved channels.
-Caution is warranted however, since much of New Jersey’s ICW is shoal with a number of fixed bridges having a limiting vertical clearance of 35 feet.
-Most, if not all, boats (power or sail) bound for warmer climes elect to sail coastwise rather than attempt the NJICW.
+The NJICW does allow for smaller boats to cruise south through New Jersey’s largely unimproved channels, but caution is warranted.
+Much of New Jersey’s ICW is shoal with a number of fixed bridges having a limiting vertical clearance of 35 feet.
+Most, if not all, boats (power or sail) bound for warmer climes elect to sail coastwise rather than attempt the New Jersey ICW.

-From New Jersey, a choice of (2) routes are available.
-The inside route will take you through the Delaware Bay, the C&D Canal, and the Chesapeake Bay or you can elect to sail coastwise to the Chesapeake Bay Entrance.
-Both routes leading to Norfolk, VA and (MM 0.0,) the official start of the Atlantic Intracoastal Waterway.
+For the mariner bound south from New York and New England, once at Cape May, NJ, a choice of (2) routes are available.
+The inside route which will take you through the Delaware Bay, the C&D Canal, and the Chesapeake Bay or you can elect to sail coastwise to the Chesapeake Bay Entrance.
+Both routes leading to Norfolk, VA and (MM "0.0"); the official start of the Atlantic Intracoastal Waterway.

 Aids to Navigation

-The rule is: When proceeding south on the Atlantic Intracoastal Waterway (Norfolk, VA to Key West, FL) or west on the Gulf Intracoastal Waterway (Ft.
-Meyers, FL to Brownsville, TX)
+The Rule Is: When proceeding southbound on the Atlantic Intracoastal Waterway (Norfolk, VA to the vicinity of Plantation Key, FL) or northbound/westbound on the Gulf Intracoastal Waterway (Ft.
+Meyers, FL to Brownsville, TX).

 - “Yellow Squares are ALWAYS kept to port”